YodasMyDad/ZauberCMS/Notes.md

 #### POC Release TODO

-Need to delete all migrations, create one and see if it works with SQLite & also SQLServer Re-do media, it's awful (Need to re-do provider to save media not files) Go through all TODO comments and try to fix all warnings Update ReadMe and add docs (How do other sites do it?)
+Re-do media, it's awful (Need to re-do provider to save media not files) Go through all TODO comments and try to fix all warnings Update ReadMe and add docs (How do other sites do it?)